subhan-uf/imglab-aws-cloud/README.md

 # 🌌 One Shot Gallery — Built on AWS
 *A living wall of people’s favorite memories.
-Upload **one** photo — your best — anonymously.
+Upload **one** photo, your best, anonymously.
 Curated and delivered by a fully serverless AWS stack.*

 ![Hero](./images/hero.png)